PTLRepoHub/fraudspect-doc/docs/id-verification/Full Onboarding/getting-started.md

 ---
-title: Full Onboarding
+title: Getting Started
 description: Real life examples of how to use our SDK's.
 keywords:
  - fraudspect
-slug: full-onboarding
+slug: getting-started
-sidebar_position: 2
+sidebar_position: 1
 ---